 The Chairman Restaurant

 A pioneer of Chinese fine dining, the men behind The Chairman,

-The Cahirman, where Danny Yip is the Chef, is located in a Sheung Wan back street.
+located in a Sheung Wan back street.
 It’s a low-key, family-style restaurant with unflashy decor, a short wine list, and a generally unpretentious feel.
 Instead of bells and whistles, the focus is firmly on the food, putting a twist on tradition with a creative menu of updated Cantonese classics, and placing the emphasis on ultra-fresh ingredients with an own farm in Hong Kong.

 Yip originally worked as a restaurateur in Australia, setting up a group of Asian restaurants in Canberra including Chairman & Yip, which he left in 1997 but which still exists today.